 For students in grades K-5 based on grades for "achievement":

-- Four or more 1's in any academic subject, including those taught by homeroom or specialist teachers - Two or more 0's in any academic subject, including those taught by homeroom or specialist teachers.
+Two or more 1's in any academic subject, including those taught by homeroom or specialist teachers.

 \NOTE: Consecutive semesters may include the spring of one school year followed by the first semester of the subsequent school year.